 Dear Ms. Samantha,

-Being the head of the project, you were required to transfer all the client requirements to your subordinates which you did not.
-As a result, the performance of the project suffered immensely and the clients have many complaints.
+As the head of the project, you were required to transfer all the client requirements to your subordinates, which you did not.
+As a result, the project’s performance suffered immensely, and the clients had many complaints.

 You are required to be professional and communicative.
 This type of behavior would force us to consider your termination.

-We hope that you would improve your communication in all the work tasks.
-If you have any questions, feel free to contact us at [Contact].
+We hope that you will improve your communication in all work tasks.
+If you have any questions, please contact us at [Contact].

 Regards,